unacast/deprecated-unacast.github.io/_posts/2016-02-25-on-idempotency-in-distributed-rest-apis.md

 ``Alice``s first request was persisted and that ``Bob`` has persisted his secret ``"B"``.
 If Alice retries her request with ``version: 1`` from earlier her request will fail since the version number ``1`` of her request is less ``2``.
-The only way for Alice to update the secret is to explicitly set ``version: 3``.
+The only way for Alice to update the secret is to explicitly set version to ``3``.
+Solving the race condition problem illustrated earlier.

+Remember that implementing optimistic locking is a trade-off between complexity and reliability, and should only be included if necessary.

+## Closing Notes

+API design is not necessarily straight forward and it consist of a lot of trade-offs.
+So by understanding how to apply principles such as idempotency and optimistic locking can be of great help.
+However, I am a strong believer of creating user friendly APIs.
+In case of doubt, be pragmatic and always strive to make your users happy.